GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 {{< img-right src="hhm-2022-laura" >}}

 My family is my connection to our culture.
-This photo, where I am at the beach with my two daughters and my granddaughter, is a favorite.
+This photo, where I am at a beach with my two daughters and my granddaughter, is a favorite.

 **How do you show up as Latinx?
 Why is that important to you?**